 Finally, China’s education law must adapt to the challenges of globalization.
 As Chinese students increasingly participate in international education and foreign institutions expand their presence in China, legal frameworks must address issues such as cross-border accreditation, quality assurance, and the protection of students’ rights in transnational education programs.
 By addressing these challenges, China can ensure that its education system remains globally competitive while staying rooted in its cultural and ethical values.

 The research methodology combines a review of primary legal documents, policy frameworks, and historical records with a comparative analysis of educational reforms across different periods.
 The objectives of the study are to: (1) explore the historical development of education law in China, (2) assess the impact of key legal and policy reforms on educational access, equity, and quality, and (3) identify contemporary challenges and future directions for education law in a globalized and technologically driven society.

+Keywords:……….?

 Introduction: